 Reliability Imperative - the shared responsibility utilities, states, and MISO have to address fleet change, extreme weather events, and other challenges facing the region.

-MISO’s Reliability Imperative report identifies the primary risks to grid reliability in the MISO footprint and outlines MISO's initiatives to address those risks.
+MISO’s Reliability Imperative report identifies the complex and urgent challenges to grid reliability in the MISO region and outlines MISO's initiatives to address those risks.

 The transformation of the electricity sector – shaped by a changing resource mix, more frequent extreme weather events, and increasing electrification – is creating new and shifting needs and increasing the challenges of ensuring sufficient resources during high-risk periods.
 Significant enhancements to MISO’s foundational market constructs in place today – resource adequacy, energy, and ancillary reserves markets – are needed to ensure continue reliability and value in the future.

 MISO is working to redefine the markets in four areas of focus: